-Moreover, it is our responsibility to consider whether the management commentary provides the information required under the Danish Financial Statements Act.
+Moreover, it is our responsibility to consider whether the management commentary provides the information required by relevant law and regulations.

-Based on the work we have performed, we conclude that the management commentary is in accordance with the consolidated financial statements and the parent financial statements and has been prepared in accordance with the requirements of the Danish Financial Statements Act.
+Based on the work we have performed, we conclude that the management commentary is in accordance with the consolidated financial statements and the parent financial statements and has been prepared in accordance with the requirements in the relevant law and regulations.
 We did not identify any material misstatement of the management commentary.

-Aarhus, 25.04.2023
+Aarhus, 02.05.2024